Assessment and Management Peripheral 1

 Four year

-September 2023
+September 2025

 In a nutshell

-This degree, accredited by the Chartered Society of Physiotherapy, equips you with the knowledge and skills required by physiotherapists to provide evidence-based health care.
-Our physiotherapy graduates have excellent problem-solving skills, they are technically proficient, professionally aware and as such, move seamlessly into graduate practice - in short, they are very employable.
+This degree, accredited by the Chartered Society of Physiotherapy (CSP) and approved by the Health and Care Professions Council (HCPC), equips you with the knowledge and skills required by physiotherapists to provide evidence-based health care.
+Our physiotherapy graduates have excellent problem-solving skills.
+They are technically proficient, professionally aware, and, as such, move seamlessly into graduate practice.
+In short, they are very employable.
 The course benefits from dedicated and innovative teaching staff operating from purpose-built, state-of-the-art technical and learning facilities.
-Upon graduation, you are eligible to become a member of the Chartered Society of Physiotherapy and apply to be placed on the Health and Care Professions Council’s (HCPC) Register of Physiotherapists.

 You will learn:

-- Learn from enthusiastic and knowledgeable tutors including clinical specialists, key physiotherapy textbook authors, physiotherapy researchers and private practitioners
+- Learn from enthusiastic and knowledgeable tutors including clinical specialists, key physiotherapy textbook authors, physiotherapy researchers and private practitioners.

-- Learn theory and practical skills in state-of-the-art facilities
+- Learn theory and practical skills in state-of-the-art facilities.

-- Undertake a number of placements to gain hands-on experience
+- Undertake a number of placements to gain hands-on experience.

 options available